Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Thai yellow curry paste has a warm golden color.
-The paste is made from a combination of ginger, garlic, lemongrass, galangal, and turmeric.
-The turmeric gives the Thai yellow curry its vibrant hue.
-Some people choose to make Thai yellow curry paste from scratch, while others buy the curry paste.
+Thai yellow curry paste has a warm golden color and is made from a blend of ginger, garlic, lemongrass, galangal, and turmeric.
+Some people prefer to make Thai yellow curry paste from scratch, while others opt for a convenient store-bought version.
+We will be using pre-made curry paste, which helps reduce cooking time.
+Many brands offer high-quality products that capture the authentic flavors of Thai cuisine.

 Thinly slice an onion and garlic.
 Set the temperature to medium-low heat.
 Add cooking oil to a pot.
-Once the onions have caramelized, add the Yellow curry paste.
+Once the onions have caramelized, add the yellow curry paste.

 Mix the caramelized onions with the Thai yellow curry paste.
 Allow the paste to meld with the oil and the onions.
-Open a can of coconut cream (400mls).
+Open a can of coconut cream (400ml).
 Add 1/4 of the thick coconut cream to the pot.

 Mix the ingredients well until the coconut cream turns a light yellow.
 Simmer for one to two minutes.
 Add the chicken cubes to the pot.
 Squeeze the juice of two limes and add it to the pot.
 The citrus of the lime juice will enhance the flavour of the chicken, and it also brightens and balances the yellow curry.
-The lime juice adds to the complexity of Thai cuisine, which is known for having four components: sweet, sour, spicy, and salty.

 Add the balance of thick coconut cream.
 Add the green beans.
 Mix well and simmer for five to ten minutes.
 Then, add the soft tofu, which is also known as silken tofu.
 Gently mix the ingredients; this will ensure that the tofu does not break apart.